CarmeTeam/Carme-Docu/InstallDoc/README.md

     - Carme-demo does **NOT** uninstall an already existing SLURM.
 It only removes Carme scripts.

-## How to configure the config file
+## How to customize the config file

-You can customize the config file, `CarmeConfig.start`.
+You can customize the config file, `/opt/Carme/CarmeConfig.start`, if needed.

+Below we show all the variables:

 **USER/ADMIN**